 Complementarianism for Dummies

-Last week a reporter asked me to define “complementarianism.”
-She didn’t know what it meant.
-And that’s not entirely surprising.
+A little while ago a reporter asked me to define "complementarianism."
+She didn't know what it meant.
+And that's not entirely surprising.

-In this post I want to boil it down for you.
-In emulation of the popular “for Dummies” series of instructional books, I’ll give you a “Complementarianism for Dummies” primer on the intended meaning of the word.
+So I want to boil it down for you.
+In emulation of the popular "for Dummies" series of instructional books, I'll give you a "Complementarianism for Dummies" primer on the intended meaning of the word.